• Skip to primary navigation

 garlic sauce in a brown bowl with a side of lemon

-Once you're happy with the consistency of your garlic sauce, allow it to cool down (sometimes the blender heats up) before sealing it in a container as condensation drops will cause your toum to separate.
+Once you're happy with the consistency of your garlic dipping sauce, allow it to cool down to room temperature (sometimes the blender heats up) before sealing it in a container as condensation drops may cause separation.

-Toum will keep in the fridge for a couple of months, store in an airtight container
+Toum will keep in the fridge for a couple of months stored in an airtight container.

 a hand holding a spoon into white sauce